Workplace Respiratory Hazards and Protection

 Dust mask respirator: Designed to capture particles such as dusts, mists and fumes when the wearer inhales.

-Half-face respirator: Air-purifying respirator that covers only the mouth and nose and filters out contaminants when the wearer inhales.
+Half-face respirator: An atmosphere supplying respirator that covers only the mouth and nose and filters out contaminants when the wearer inhales.

-Full-face respirator: Air-purifying respirator that covers the nose, mouth, eyes, and face and is especially useful under conditions where air contaminants are present that can cause eye irritation.
+Full-face respirator: Air-purifying respirator that covers the nose, mouth, eyes, and face and is especially useful under conditions where airborne contaminants are present that can cause eye irritation.

 Positive-Pressure, Air-Purifying Respirator (PAPR): Respirator that uses a portable, battery-powered fan to draw ambient air into a filtering cartridge and then push the filtered air into the respirator’s face piece.